We Install, Repair, and Maintain Tankless Water Heaters

 For emergency no-hot-water service, call 262-220-7020.

-Capital’s Tankless Water Heater Service
+Capital’s Tankless Water Heater Installation & Service

 No hot water?
 Capital delivers same-day service, 7 days a week across Milwaukee.
 We quickly diagnose ignition/flow issues, scale buildup, recirculation faults, venting/condensate problems, and gas or control failures—so your hot water’s back fast.